A four-dimensional mapping class group relation: Symplectic isotopy problem on del Pezzo surfaces

 Let $I \subset [0,1]$ be the set of $\tau \in I$ such that for any $t \leq \tau $, a smooth $J_{t} \coloneqq h(t)$-holomorphic curve $u_{t}$ exists and is symplectically isotopic to $S$.
 Since $p$ is a submersion, $I$ is an open subset of $[0,1]$.
 Hence all we have to show is that $I$ is closed in $[0,1]$.
 Let $(t_{\nu})$ be an increasing sequence of $I$ converging to $\tau$.
 For each $t_{\nu}$, choose a $J_{t_{\nu}}$-holomorphic curve $u_{t_\nu}$ that passes through $\bm{z}$ and is symplectically isotopic to $S$.
 By the Gromov compactness, we may assume that $[u_{t_\nu}]$ converges to a stable $J_{\tau}$-holomorphic curve $[u_{\tau}]$.
 Since $J_{\tau} \in \mathcal{J}^{*}_{\mathrm{reg}}(n;\bm{z})$, Lemma \ref{lem: N=1} implies that if $u_{\tau}$ is singular, i.e., an element of $\overline{\M}_{1,8-n}(-K_n; J_{\tau}; \bm{z}) \setminus \M_{1,8-n}(-K_n; J_{\tau}; \bm{z})$, then it is a nodal sphere with one node.
 Now Theorem \ref{thm: Sikorav} proves that the moduli space of such nodal curves contributes a $1$-dimensional stratum to $\overline{\M}_{1,8-n}(-K_n;h;\bm{z})$.
 Thus, its complement in $\overline{\M}(-K_n; h; \bm{z})$ is still connected near $[u_{\tau}]$.
 It turns out that a $J_{\tau}$-holomorphic smoothing of $u_{\tau}$ is symplectically isotopic to $u_{t_\nu}$ for $\nu \gg 0$, in particular to $S$.
 Therefore, $\tau \in I$, and $I$ is a closed subset of $[0,1]$.
 As $[0,1]$ is connected, we have $I=[0,1]$.
 This concludes the existence of a symplectic isotopy between $S$ and a $J(n)$-holomorphic curve.

 An anti-canonical divisor of $M(n)$ is very ample for $0 \leq n \leq 6$ \cite[Theorem V.4.6]{Hart}.
-Hence, the assertion for two symplectic surfaces in the class $-K_n$ for $0 \leq n \leq 6$ immediately follows from the above discussion and the lemma below. \end{proof}
+Hence, the assertion for two symplectic submanifolds of dimension $2$ in the class $-K_n$ for $0 \leq n \leq 6$ immediately follows from the above discussion and the lemma below. \end{proof}

-\begin{lemma} Let $(M, \omega,J)$ be a K\"{a}hler manifold, and let $S$ and $S'$ be smooth very ample divisors in the same linear system.
-Then, $S$ and $S'$ are symplectically isotopic as symplectic submanifolds with respect to $\omega$. \end{lemma}
+\begin{lemma} Let $(M, \omega,J)$ be a K\"{a}hler manifold and $L \rightarrow M$ a very ample holomorphic line bundle.
+Then, any two smooth divisors $D$ and $D'$ in the complete linear system $|L|$ are symplectically isotopic as symplectic submanifolds with respect to $\omega$. \end{lemma}

-\begin{proof} Using the complete linear system $|S|$, embed $M$ into $\CP^{N}$.
-Bertini's theorem shows that the intersection of $M$ and a generic hyperplane in $\CP^N$ gives a \textit{smooth} divisor in $|S|$.
-Furthermore, the space of such hyperplanes is connected; hence we obtain a one-parameter family of smooth ample divisors connecting $S$ and $S'$.
-This family presents the desired symplectic isotopy. \end{proof}